 - Abusive parents

 A woman addict is more likely to abuse drugs if their partner is an addict than is the case if a male’s partners is an addict.
 It is thought women often feel that adopting their partner’s addiction will improve their relationship.
 This belief is particularly common amongst unmarried or divorced women.
-For this reason the rehabilitation centre must determine the woman patient’s relationship history leading up to and included the addiction period.
+For this reason the rehabilitation centre must determine the woman client’s relationship history leading up to and included the addiction period.

 #3.
 Common mental health issues accompanying female based addiction